MicrosoftDocs/win32/desktop-src/AD/binding-to-well-known-objects-using-wkguid.md

-"<server name&gt;" is the directory server name.
-The "<server name&gt;" is optional.
+"<server name>" is the directory server name.
+The "<server name>" is optional.

-"<XXXXX&gt;" is the string representation of the hexadecimal value of the GUID that represents the well-known object.
+"<XXXXX>" is the string representation of the hexadecimal value of the GUID that represents the well-known object.
 The GUID string is specified in the "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" form and is not the same form as the GUID string produced by the [**StringFromGUID2**](https://msdn.microsoft.com/en-us/library/ms683893(v=VS.85).aspx) function, which takes the form "{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}".
 For more information and a code example that shows how to create a bindable string from a GUID, see [Example Code for Creating a Bindable String Representation of a GUID](example-code-for-creating-a-bindable-string-representation-of-a-guid.md).

-To bind to an object specified in **otherWellKnownObjects** in an object, specify "<XXXXX&gt;" as the bind string form of the well-known object GUID of the object.
+To bind to an object specified in **otherWellKnownObjects** in an object, specify "<XXXXX>" as the bind string form of the well-known object GUID of the object.
 For more information, see [Reading an Object's objectGUID and Creating a String Representation of the GUID](reading-an-objectampaposs-objectguid-and-creating-a-string-representation-of-the-guid.md).
 For more information about setting the **otherWellKnownObjects** property on objects, see [Enabling Rename-Safe Binding with the otherWellKnownObjects Property](enabling-rename-safe-binding-with-the-otherwellknownobjects-property.md).

-To bind to an object specified in **wellKnownObjects** in domainDNS or configuration containers, specify "<XXXXX&gt;" as one of the following constants, listed in the following table, as defined in Ntdsapi.h.
+To bind to an object specified in **wellKnownObjects** in domainDNS or configuration containers, specify "<XXXXX>" as one of the following constants, listed in the following table, as defined in Ntdsapi.h.